-VeloCity is a strategic approach to growth and placemaking along the Oxford to Cambridge corridor, centred on a re-imagining of the village for the 21st century.
+VeloCity is a strategic approach to growth and placemaking, centred on a re-imagining of the village for the 21st century.
+VeloCity is:

 Our vision has been developed to enrich village life and a sense of place, while creating new homes and working environments in healthy and socially cohesive places.
 It comprises a ‘polycentric’ cluster of new and ‘expanded’ villages, which are connected to one another by a fine-grained network of cycle routes and within cycling distance of new/existing rail stations.
 It proposes a way to install a low-cost high-speed data network and introduce technology to foster a more sustainable environment and new employment opportunities with an emphasis on the retention and enhancement of the natural environment.